SHARK SIGHTING IN PEACHLAND!

 Furs were gathered from natives and sent down to the trail to Astoria, Oregon, where they were sent by ship to England.

 At the time, Peachland did not exist, but the area did have a stopping point on the Fur Brigade Trail.
 May Springs (located near the Loan property on Princess Street) provided a rest stop with fresh water for fur traders and, later on, for gold seekers heading north to the Caribou gold fields.
+In 1884, Charles Lambly established the Lambly Ranch beside Trepanier Creek.
+The ranch stretched from the lake back into the gorge (where the elementary school now sits) and was home to hundreds of cattle and an orchard where peaches thrived.

 Today the Okanagan Valley region is the fastest growing area of British Columbia.
 Visitors and new residents are drawn here by the sunshine – over 300 days per year, the longest golf season in BC, the second largest wine region in North America, several major ski resorts and amazing watersports on the numerous fresh water lakes.
 Okanagan Valley real estate is some of the most precious in the world, and Peachland, situated right next door to West Kelowna, boasts over 11 km of public beach front, the longest in the valley.